actions/dependency-review-action/README.md

 > For external configuration files, the option names use underscores instead of dashes.
 > Example: `fail_on_severity`

-#### Further example configurations
+#### Further information

-For more examples of how to use this action and its configuration options, see the [examples](docs/examples.md) page.
+- For more examples of how to use this action and its configuration options, see the [examples](docs/examples.md) page.
+- For general information about dependency review on GitHub, see "[About dependency review](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-dependency-review)" in the GitHub Docs documentation.

 ## Using dependency review action to block a pull request from being merged